 The best travel gear for babies and toddlers is the one that keeps being useful at home.
 A good baby carrier both parents can use is an invaluable aid not just on the go but also for local excursions and days out.

 A word about non-structured, wrap-around slings.
-My first baby wearing purchase was a sling, a long piece of soft, beautiful material with no buckles or straps that I could simple wrap around myself and my baby.
+My first baby wearing purchase was a wrap around sling, a long piece of soft, beautiful material with no buckles or straps that I could simple wrap around myself and my baby.

 It was a good purchase and one especially Mr M adored when he was very little and I thought it would be perfect for travel since it folds easily and has no metal to trigger security system in airports.
 However, I do not recommend slings for travel for a couple of reasons: